 RK: The way you’re describing that is very scientific.
 Did you think that songs had a scientific structure that could be figured out and mastered?

 AG: Well, that’s an interesting way of putting it.
 That’s why the character is the way it is.
-It’s percise and defined and spiky.
+It’s precise and defined and spiky.
 It doesn’t wander.
 It’s the opposite of a jam.
 I remember The Raincoats, an all girl band who were contemporaries of ours.
 They also had an ideological, political angle going on.
 I remember them critiquing us and saying, “The way you go about things is so male, so masculine.”
 The way they went about things was really loose.
 They didn’t go for super tight, energetic, funky loops.
-I thought about that, “Is this some kind of oppresive male music that I’m coming up with?”
+I thought about that, “Is this some kind of oppressive male music that I’m coming up with?”
 It made me think.
 But, in the end, I thought not.

 RK: I’ve always appreciated the silences and musical pockets in Gang of Four’s songs.
 Were you conscientiously thinking that adding those silences would add power to the music?